daydemir/senseable-python-template/docs/getting-started.md

 ```

 #### Adjust Makefile
 In fact, in order to get some of our `Makefile` recipes working again, we will add those above lines to the `requirements` recipe.
-So now the `requirements` recipe in your `Makefile` should look like the following:
+So now the `requirements` recipe in your `Makefile` should look like this:
 ```make
 ## Install Python Dependencies
 .PHONY: requirements